phillipnunes/100-days-of-code/log.md

 ### Day 45: November 04 2018

 **Today's Progress**: Today finished the app and I learned some tricks about how paginate in a easy way with FlatList.

+### Day 46: November 05 2018

+**Today's Progress**: Today I learned a bit about Testing in Laravel and some scary terms like Dependency Injection and Auto Resolution....but it is not that hard.